Skimlinks/affiliated forum links

 - Scroll down to the Miscellaneous Options section

-Visitors to the site (those who aren't logged in), as well as logged-in forum members who registered after 20 April 2012, will have Skimlinks and affiliated forum links turned on by default, but they can choose to turn it off by registering or logging into the forum.
+Visitors to the site (those who aren't logged in), as well as logged-in forum members who registered after 20 April 2012, will have Skimlinks and affiliated forum links automatically turned on by default, but they can choose to turn them off by registering or logging in to the forum.

 - Quick!
 Grabbit while you can